sampennington/use-async-storage/README.md

 console.log(value); // { foo: 'bar' }
 ```

-The value is now returned as true even if the apps been closed, component unmounted etc.
+The value is now returned from the AsyncStore